 1. Seek Solitude and de-stress

 “Intuition is a very powerful thing, more powerful than intellect, in my opinion”. – Steve Jobs

-The power of intuition is ultimately what Jobs absorbed when he visited India in his early youth, before Apple Inc. Steve Jobs embarked on a 7 month spiritual quest to India and later encouraged several Tech titans such as Mark Zuckerberg to also visit to contemplate the future of his company.
-To date Larry Page (Google CEO), Founder of eBay, and others have also visited.
+The power of intuition is ultimately what Jobs absorbed when he visited India in his early youth, before Apple Inc. Steve Jobs embarked on a 7-month spiritual quest to India and later encouraged several Tech titans such as Mark Zuckerberg also to visit to contemplate the future of his company.
+To date, Larry Page (Google CEO), Founder of eBay, and others have also visited.

 After Steve Jobs left India, he embraced meditation and mindfulness for the rest of his life.
 Many high-tech offices have also employed mindfulness counselors to help keep employees focused.